les-stanaland/les-stanaland.github.io/my_teaching.md

 permalink: /my_teaching
 ---

-Here are some syllabi of courses I have taught in the past
+Here are some syllabi of courses I have taught in the past:

 [American Government; Summer 2020](Syllabus_Summer_2020.pdf)